Mannoor, Kollam: Geography

 Mannoor is a hilly terrain lying on the far-end of the foothills of the Western Ghats.
 The village has a rich biodiversity.
 Crows, pigeons, cranes, lapwings and common myna are some of the common birds seen in the area.
 Peacocks and foxes rarely stray away from forest to the village.

 Agriculture

 Cashew was once the largest cash crops in the village, and there were several small-stretch plantations.
 All these plantations were gradually replaced by rubber plantations after the 1960s.
 Rubber is today the most widely prevalent cash crop in Mannoor, which has led to decrease in the area under cultivation of essential food crops.

 Pezhu, vatta, mango and jackfruit are some of the naturally grown flora in the area.
 Agricultural crops include rice, coconut and arecanut.
 Villages cultivate a variety of plants such as tapioca, elephant yam, colocasia and Guyana arrowroot, though the area under cultivation has drastically decreased.

-Plantain is the one of the most cultivated crops in the region and there are a number of varieties.
+Plantain is one of the most cultivated crops in the region and there are a number of varieties.
 Black pepper is also grown.